- What does a data scientist do?

 Data scientist salaries

-The amount of money you get paid as a data scientist depends on the industry you work in and your level of employment.
-It can also depend on whether you work in a contract position which means working on a project for one company and moving on when it’s done, or if you’re a full-time, permanent employee for one company.
-If you’re a full-time employee, here are the salary levels that you could expect:
+What a data scientist is likely to earn depends on the industry you work in and your level of employment.
+It can also depend on whether you work in a contract position, which means working on a project for one company and moving on when it’s done, or if you’re a full-time, permanent employee for one company.
+Here are the salary levels a full-time data scientist could expect:

-• When your career begins as either a junior data scientist or in an entry-level data scientist position, you could make Anchorbetween £27,000 and £35,000 per year.
+- When your career begins as either a junior data scientist or in an entry-level data scientist position, you could make around £35,000 per year

 Qualifications and training

 The demand for data scientists reflects the high skill and education level that you need to succeed in the job.
-Here are the requirements you need before entering the profession:
+Here are the requirements you need to meet to be a data scientist:

 Education

 Your path to becoming a data scientist begins with an undergraduate degree.
-This is typically in data science or another computer-based course like computer science.
-After finishing an undergraduate degree, most data scientists work towards a master’s degree in data science.
+This is typically in Data Science or another computer-based course like Computer Science.
+After finishing an undergraduate degree, most data scientists do a master’s degree in Data Science.
 Becoming a data scientist doesn’t usually require a PhD.
-However, to reach executive or director positions it is preferable to have one.
+However, to reach executive or director positions, it is preferable to have one.

 Work experience

-Having work experience in data science could help you progress quicker in your career or make the transition from education to work easier.
+Having work experience in data science could help you progress more quickly in your career or make the transition from education to work easier.

-Some degree courses include a work placement scheme or time in the industry where you work for a company for some time gaining experience before finishing your degree.
-You could volunteer in a data science company or complete an internship during or after your studies.
+Some degree courses include a work placement scheme, where you work for a company for some time gaining experience before finishing your degree.
+You could also volunteer for a data science company or complete an internship during or after your studies.

 Professional qualifications